Superrehtard/old_diaspora_wiki/Home.md

   * [[init script for diaspora]] - a first attempt at an init script for starting and stopping the thin server
   * [[Installing on Windows]] - some workarounds for installing on Windows

-# Other Resources
+## Other Resources
-Don't forget that the issues are in [Redmine](http://bugs.joindiaspora.com/projects/diaspora/issues)
+These are all external links.

+* [Diaspora bug tracker](http://bugs.joindiaspora.com/projects/diaspora/issues) - we have an installation of Redmine to keep track of issues.
 * [99translations.com](http://99translations.com/public_projects/show/181) - Help to translate diaspora
 * [Pivotal Tracker](https://www.pivotaltracker.com/projects/61641) - project milestones
 * [Discussion Group](http://groups.google.com/group/diaspora-discuss) - Google group for discussion of non-technical topics